metalivedev/www.docker.io/_pages/the-whole-story.md

 ## What is the Relationship between Docker and dotCloud?

 Docker is an open-source implementation of the deployment engine which powers dotCloud, a popular Platform-as-a-Service.
-It benefits directly from the experience accumulated over several years of large-scale operation and support of hundreds of thousands of applications and databases. dotCloud is the chief sponsor of the Docker project, and dotCloud CTO is the original architect and current, overall maintainer.
+It benefits directly from the experience accumulated over several years of large-scale operation and support of hundreds of thousands of applications and databases. dotCloud is the chief sponsor of the Docker project, and the dotCloud CTO is the original architect and current, overall maintainer.
 While several dotCloud employees work on Docker full-time, Docker is a true community project, with hundreds of non-Docker contributors and a complete open design philosophy.
 All pulls, pushes, forks,  bugs, issues, and roadmaps are available for viewing, editing, and commenting on GitHub.

 ## What Are Some Cool Use Cases For Docker?